“Make with Ada” is open to both “Individual Participants” and “Team Participants” (collectively, “Participants”).

 Step 2: Build and Document Your Project

-- Build your project according to the submission
+- Build your project according to the submission requirements.

 - Document your project build using Hackster’s project template.
 To create a new project, click “create new project” on the contest page or the “+” symbol in the top right corner of your Hackster page.